LabinatorSolutions/stockfish-chess-web-gui/README.md

 - The "Show Hint" button is suggesting an invalid move for the Black pieces when playing with Black on touch devices (tablets and smartphones).

-## Ideas For Improvements
+## Basic Suggested Improvements

 - Adding an option to set FEN.
-- Integrating a chess opening book.
-- Adding an option to set the time for both players.
+- Adding an alternative option to move the pieces by clicking instead of dragging.
 - Adding a visual evaluation meter to show the player what is the engine's evaluation of the current position.

+## Advanced Suggested Improvements

+- Redesigning the layout to become more intuitive for touch-based devices and PCs.
+- Adding an option to set the chess clock for both players.
+- Adding an option to edit the board visually.
+- Adding an opening book.
+- Adding a visual graph representing the history of the computer's evaluation.

 ## Development & Contribution